Reminder: other than the recommendation section,

 o Paste copies into your composition book

-o Make extra copies to use in your results section and to put onto your backboard
+o Make extra copies to use in your results section and to put onto your

-o Also, describe EVERYTHING that occurs during your experiment - conditions, observations,
+o Also, describe EVERYTHING that occurs during your experiment - conditions,

 problems, solutions, back up plans, etc.